 This stage entails removing the threat and restoring affected systems to their previous state, ideally while minimizing data loss.
-The measures that not only remove the malicious content but also ensure that the affected systems are completely clean should be taken in place.
+The measures that not only remove the malicious content but also ensure that the affected systems are completely clean should be taken.

 6. Lessons learned

-The final phase of IT incident management helps to educate and improve future incident response efforts.
-Lessons learned reports are a clear review of the entire incident, They can be used during recap meetings, training materials for new CIRT members.
+The final phase of IT incident management helps you to educate and improve future incident response efforts.
+Lessons learned reports are a clear review of the entire incident.
+They can be used during recap meetings or as training materials for new CIRT members.

 An incident response plan is a set of documented procedures that detail the steps that should be taken in every phase of IR.
 This plan usually contains the guidelines for roles and responsibilities, communication, and standardized response protocols.
-Creating IRP, use clear language, and determine ambiguous terms.
+Creating IRP, use clear language and determine any ambiguous terms.

 Incident response plan management

 Incident response requires thoughtful planning, ongoing oversight, and clear metrics that will let efforts be properly measured.
 Your IRP must be periodically tested to ensure its effectiveness.
 You should also consider training all the necessary parties on applicable incident response procedures.